Homestar Runner: Music

 The Homestar Runner site frequently features songs and videos within their animated shorts or as stand-alone entities.
 These are primarily sung and performed either by the characters or by fictitious artists serving as parodies of various genres.
 Real-life musicians They Might Be Giants have collaborated multiple times with the Homestar Runner site.
 In 2004, the Homestar Runner characters were featured in the music video to their song Experimental Film.
 Additionally, they have performed multiple times with a puppet of Homestar Runner.
 They have also collaborated on several other shorts, including Strong Bad Email No. 200, email thunder.

 In Strong Bad Email No. 58, dragon, Strong Bad is asked to draw a dragon, creating Trogdor, the Burninator (stylized as TROGDOR, the BURNİNATOR), and performing his heavy metal theme song.
 Trogdor's popularity saw the character appear on merchandise such as T-shirts, hoodies, and posters, with an extended version of the song appearing on the CD Strong Bad Sings and Other Type Hits.

 In 2002, a fictional hair metal band, Limozeen, was introduced as a parody of 1980s bands such as Skid Row, White Lion and Poison; with songs including "Because, It's Midnite" and "Nite Mamas".
 On March 17, 2008, "Limozeen" (actually the Atlanta indie band Y-O-U along with Matt Chapman on vocals) performed a live show in Atlanta, Georgia, and again on November 8, 2008, opening for indie pop band of Montreal.
-A college rock band called Sloshy (with the logo stylized in lower case and rotated 180 degrees, with the "o" being a different color, as "ʎɥsoןs") was introduced in 2007.
+A college rock band called Sloshy was introduced in 2007.
 Sloshy features songs in the musical vein of Pavement such as "We Don't Really Even Care About You" and "The B-est of B-Sides".
 Other fictitious artists include Scandinavian death metal parody Taranchula (although performing more in a thrash metal/sludge metal style); rapper Peacey P, with a rapping style resembling that of Snoop Dogg; and the self-absorbed R&B artist Tenerence Love, a parody of Barry White and such artists.